Home / GraphQL API

 { "data": { "cardProducts": { "edges": [ { "cursor": "dD0yMDIyLTEyLTIwVDE4JTNBMTUlM0E1NS4wOTUwMDAwMDBaJmk9cGRfY2YwNGNjYzc1YzlhNDNmYzhlOWViMTVlMmMxNGY5NzY", "node": { "id": "pd_JtxcCG3Y9Qx8gAfVBujHP7YEEQPGOGEW", "name": "Card 1", "usage": "MULTI_USE", "vertical": "COMMERCIAL_DEBIT" } }, { "cursor": "dD0yMDIyLTEyLTA5VDE3JTNBMjAlM0EzOC41NzQwMDAwMDBaJmk9cGRfMThhZTE1YWJlZWMzNGMwN2E1ODdhMzVlNGIxNjA0Njk", "node": { "id": "pd_U5TkiuMjz1mu0haQdERQ7nwlI6Bka3OP", "name": "Card 2", "usage": "SINGLE_USE", "vertical": "AP_INVOICE_AUTOMATION" } }, { "cursor": "dD0yMDIyLTEyLTA5VDE3JTNBMjAlM0EzMC43ODEwMDAwMDBaJmk9cGRfMzg3NTI3Y2ViMWY5NGYwNzg3NDE2ZTViNDAyZDU4NjM", "node": { "id": "pd_8ec9q3PzraRoeDa5UdlDBw2jHfP4Jsds", "name": "Card 3", "usage": "MULTI_USE", "vertical": "AP_INVOICE_AUTOMATION" } }, { "cursor": "dD0yMDIyLTEyLTA5VDE3JTNBMTElM0EwNC4xNTAwMDAwMDBaJmk9cGRfMmM4N2JlNmViNGViNDMwYWFjZDU3Y2Y0NWI2ODI4NDE", "node": { "id": "pd_jsrG55BIaAIldWndPO5P3P61yHlZQpgS", "name": "Card 4", "usage": "MULTI_USE", "vertical": "AP_INVOICE_AUTOMATION" } }, { "cursor": "dD0yMDIyLTEwLTMxVDIwJTNBMTUlM0E0Ni40NDUwMDAwMDBaJmk9cGRfNjI0NDc3YjcyZDljNGYzZWI5NWU1N2Q0ZDM2NzFhOWE", "node": { "id": "pd_KODNBgPrQqu4p3KBIx7F8r6dpkid0pc0", "name": "Card 5", "usage": "MULTI_USE", "vertical": "GENERAL_PURPOSE_RELOADABLE" } }, { "cursor": "dD0yMDIyLTEwLTMxVDIwJTNBMTUlM0EyMC44MTEwMDAwMDBaJmk9cGRfY2NkMGQxZTE0NzBmNDkxMjlhZWI3YzY3NTQyODYwOWM", "node": { "id": "pd_yzp92A6EsH9tNjW6DGROiRryfHyeH4uj", "name": "Card 6", "usage": "MULTI_USE", "vertical": "GENERAL_PURPOSE_RELOADABLE" } }, { "cursor": "dD0yMDIyLTEwLTMxVDE1JTNBNDMlM0EyNy45NjUwMDAwMDBaJmk9cGRfMDAyOTBmYzQxMWFlNDk0N2FmYTVhNjA5NDQ3ZTFiNzE", "node": { "id": "pd_Ojf2vtoyYne8ya2lEsykwPN4x4EoadSM", "name": "Card 7", "usage": "MULTI_USE", "vertical": "GENERAL_PURPOSE_RELOADABLE" } }, { "cursor": "dD0yMDIyLTA5LTI5VDIwJTNBNDElM0ExOC45MTAwMDAwMDBaJmk9cGRfYmUyNTNjZDU2ZjAyNDkwMThjZTFjMjE2ODU5NmE4NmY", "node": { "id": "pd_W5tHx8DqYJbiFjAbRJghUB42Wt7tI2Ng", "name": "Card 8", "usage": "MULTI_USE", "vertical": "GENERAL_PURPOSE_RELOADABLE" } }, { "cursor": "dD0yMDIyLTA5LTIzVDE0JTNBMzElM0ExMy43NTgwMDAwMDBaJmk9cGRfZDAzYmZlMjcxOTY3NDRlMmJhMGQxMjRkYzJiN2I3ZDM", "node": { "id": "pd_JTuTEFE7t4QvANQsVxvUexbEdlceNMxn", "name": "Card 9", "usage": "MULTI_USE", "vertical": "SECURED_COMMERCIAL_CREDIT" } }, { "cursor": "dD0yMDIyLTA5LTIzVDE0JTNBMzAlM0E1OS43ODcwMDAwMDBaJmk9cGRfMTgzNTI4NDgwNjhkNGFhMDg5Nzg5NTVlM2NkNmQzZGI", "node": { "id": "pd_7LIs7e5TPjrt95MS6LedCve4Zr1p97Fk", "name": "Card 10", "usage": "MULTI_USE", "vertical": "SECURED_COMMERCIAL_CREDIT" } } ], "pageInfo": { "hasPreviousPage": false, "hasNextPage": true, "startCursor": "dD0yMDIyLTEyLTIwVDE4JTNBMTUlM0E1NS4wOTUwMDAwMDBaJmk9cGRfY2YwNGNjYzc1YzlhNDNmYzhlOWViMTVlMmMxNGY5NzY", "endCursor": "dD0yMDIyLTA5LTIzVDE0JTNBMzAlM0E1OS43ODcwMDAwMDBaJmk9cGRfMTgzNTI4NDgwNjhkNGFhMDg5Nzg5NTVlM2NkNmQzZGI" } } } }

 variable will be the cursor of the last item in the previously returned list.
-This value is also conveniently available as the endCursor

 value in pageInfo